AlexaDeWit/VentionTest/README.md

 Additionally as a consequence of this, using a more robust database implementation would require a global installation, instead of temporary containers.
 (That or provisioning cloud resources and using a remote DB.)

 To this end, the "easy route" has been taken of simply using SQLlite3.
 That said, from the perspective of a rails app using ActiveRecord, the distinction loses considerable importance due to the ORM abstraction layer.

+## Unfinished Tasks that would be logical continuations

+Scope is something that, if allowed to, never stops growing.
+As such I have recognized some items that would be intuitively valuable would this be a "real" product, but for which there in practice have little return on their investment in this context.

+- Using local storage to cache the cart on the client side.
+- Server-Side caching of product cart for promotional materials and reminders (Presumes user contexts and access to email address)
+- General analytics
+- Rspec definitons for the services
+- Swagger definition of endpoints

+In general I have tried to strike a balance between demonstration of competency, and overinvestment in a piece of software that is definitionally intended to be discarded.

+If something appears missing, please discuss with me.
+It may have been omitted for this purpose, or it may be an opportunity for me to learn and grow through that conversation.
+I say "worth it" in both cases!